 mcmd with the

-Section 3.1, “Starting and Stopping the MySQL Cluster Manager Agent”.
+option.
+See Section 3.2, “Starting and Stopping the MySQL Cluster Manager Agent”.

 Creating a new cluster consists of the following tasks:

 MySQL Cluster Manager agent installation and startup.
 Install the MySQL Cluster Manager software distribution, make any necessary edits of the agent configuration files, and start the agent processes as explained in Chapter 2, MySQL Cluster Manager Installation, Configuration, Cluster Setup.
 Agent processes must be running on all cluster hosts before you can create a cluster.
 This means that you need to place a complete copy of the MySQL Cluster Manager software distribution (including license files, which are supplied separately) on every host.
 The MySQL Cluster Manager software does not have to be in a specific location, or even the same location on all hosts, but it must be present; you cannot manage any cluster processes hosted on a computer where mcmd is not also running.

 MySQL Cluster Manager client session startup.
 Starting the MySQL Cluster Manager client and connect to the MySQL Cluster Manager agent.
 You can connect to an agent process running on any of the cluster hosts, using the mcm client on any computer that can establish a network connection to the desired host.
 See Section 3.3, “Starting the MySQL Cluster Manager Client”, for details.

 MySQL Cluster software deployment.

 The simplest and easiest way to do this is to copy the

 complete MySQL Cluster distribution to the same location

 on every host in the cluster.
 (If you have installed MySQL Cluster Manager